remnrem/luna-doc/docs/ref/epochs.md

 !!! danger "Make sure to use plain-text files"
-    As with all input to Luna, except the EDF itself, It is critical that the annotation file be a simple, plain-text file with no special encodings, not RTF (rich text format, etc).
+    As with all input to Luna, except the EDF itself, it is critical that the annotation file be a simple, plain-text file with no special encodings, not RTF (rich text format, etc).
     Please see [this FAQ](../faq.md#windows-line-endings).